WICG/handwriting-recognition/explainer.md

 The handwriting stroke objects returned in the `segments` field is the exact same object passed to `drawing.addStroke()` (the identity operator `===` returns true).

 Whitespaces are not included in the segmentation result, even if they are part of the predicted text.

+In most languages, a grapheme (a user-perceived unit of orthography) corresponds to a Unicode grapheme cluster.
+For example, in Latin alphabet, grapheme "a" corresponds to grapheme cluster `U+0061`; "ä" corresponds to grapheme cluster `U+0061 U+0308`.
+In some complex scripts, some graphemes are composed of multiple grapheme clusters.
+For example, in Balinese, ᬓ᭄ᬱᭀ is made up of two Unicode grapheme clusters: `U+1B13` and `U+1B44 U+1B31 U+1B40`.

 ## Design Questions